Inedo/inedo-docs/BuildMaster/builds/platform-specific/dot-net/asp-net.md

 keywords: buildmaster, builds, dot-net, asp-net
 ---

-### Pre-requisites:
+You can use BuildMaster to build any web application, including ASP.NET MVC, its predecessor ASP.NET WebForms, and even ASP.NET Core.

+Behind the scenes, BuildMaster uses the `MSBuild::Build-Project` operation to do this.
+When you add it to your plan, you can build any kind of ASP.NET application, targeting any platform or build configuration.

+## MSBuild Overview & Pre-requisites

+[MSBuild (Microsoft Build Engine)](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) is a platform for building applications, and it's used internally by Visual Studio to to build your project and solutions.

+MSBuild doesn't require Visual Studio to be installed, but you will need to install and configure the following:
 {.docs}
  - [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads) installed
  - Ensure that ".NET desktop build tools" and "Web development build tools" options are chosen during installation/modification

-You can use BuildMaster to build any web application, including ASP.NET MVC, its predecessor ASP.NET WebForms, and even ASP.NET Core.

-With the `MSBuild::Build-Project` operation to a plan, you can build any kind of ASP.NET application, targeting any platform or build configuration.

-##### Operation example:
+## How to use the MSBuild::Build-Project Operation

+After getting your code from source control, you can use the MSBuild in your plan is as follows.

 ```
 Build-Project <pathToProject>\<projectName>.csproj